 It’s the way you signal the path you have taken though an assignment.
 In other words, it’s the information you give about what topics are going to be covered, the order in which they come and the angle or focus of the discussion or argument.

 1. Major signposts – these are the words and phrases that tell your reader the purpose, structure, your position, main points, direction of the argument and signal your conclusion.

-• Writing a really strong clear introduction is very helpful.
-This is where you have a chance to identify the key themes of your discussion, your main argument and focus.
+• Write a strong clear introduction in which you identify the key themes of your discussion, your main argument and focus.
 You can also indicate something about the order of the subject matter.

 • In your introduction. you also:

 • show that you are going to answer the question

 • show that you understand the issues and their implications

 • indicate the structure of your answer and make clear the main areas that you are going to write about

 • show evidence that you have carried out some research by making a reference to one of your sources

 • are concise: 5% of the total number of words is usually recommended (e.g. 100 words in a 2000 word assignment).